maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/register-to-vote/political-party.md

 - Your choice to register with no party preference may affect your ability to vote in a **June Primary Election** for U.S. President and County Central Committees (party nominated offices), but you will still be able to vote for other offices and measures on the ballot.
 - You may register with no party preference and still vote for any candidate on the ballot in the **November General Election.**

-For more information, check [Top Two Primary](#item-what-is-top-two-primary) and [What ballot do I get in a Presidential Primary Election?](#item-presidential-primary-election)
+For more information, check [How California Primary Elections Work: Top-Two Explanation](#item-what-is-top-two-primary) and [How to Vote in a Presidential Primary.](#item-presidential-primary-election)